modal-labs/overeasy/README.md

 ```
 Create a new session relative to the current directory.

-> [!NOTE] Each session is a diff relative to a stable "lower" directory, so the session becomes invalid if the lower directory changes outside of a session mount.
+> Each session is a diff relative to a stable "lower" directory, so the session becomes invalid if the lower directory changes outside of a session mount.
 The lower may be specified using `--lower`, defaulting to the current working directory.

 ### Serve a session as a mounted overlay
 ```bash